laurentperrinet/laurentperrinet.github.io/content/publication/ladret-23/index.md

 ---
 abstract: Our daily endeavors occur in a complex visual environment, whose intrinsic variability challenges the way we integrate information to make decisions.
-By processing myriads of parallel sensory inputs, our brain is theoretically able to compute the variance of its environment, a cue which is known to guide our behavior.
+By processing myriads of parallel sensory inputs, our brain is theoretically able to compute the variance of its environment, a cue known to guide our behavior.
 Yet, the neurobiological and computational basis of such variance computations are still poorly understood.
-Here, we quantified the dynamics of sensory variance modulations of cat primary visual cortex neurons.
-We report two archetypal neuronal responses, one of which is resilient to changes in variance and can co-encode the sensory feature and its variance, significantly improving the population encoding of orientation.
-The existence of these variance-specific responses could be accounted for by a model of intracortical recurrent connectivity.
+Here, we quantify the dynamics of sensory variance modulations of cat primary visual cortex neurons.
+We report two archetypal neuronal responses, one of which is resilient to changes in variance and co-encodes the sensory feature and its variance, improving the population encoding of orientation.
+The existence of these variance-specific responses can be accounted for by a model of intracortical recurrent connectivity.
 We thus propose that local recurrent circuits process uncertainty as a generic computation, advancing our understanding of how the brain handles naturalistic inputs.
 authors:
 - Hugo Ladret
 - Nelson Cortes